 Most large-scale oil producers are also dividend stocks.
 This means that you will earn a regular payment on a quarterly or bi-annual basis.

 Like the sound of adding some oil shares to your stock portfolio, but not too sure which companies to pick?
-Below we list some of the best oil shares to consider in 2020.
+Below we list some popular oil shares.

 1. BP – Can These Shares be Purchased at a Huge Discount?
 (LSE)

 We have already discussed BP, so there is no need for an introduction to the services supplied by the firm.
 With that said, BP stands out for a number of reasons.
 Firstly, and as we covered earlier, BP shares crashed by almost 50% in the space of just two months between January and March 2020.

 This was the case with most oil shares active in the space, mostly because of the COV-19 pandemic.
 In fact, had you bought BP shares in mid-March, you would have paid around 240p.
 At the time of writing in July 2020, those same shares are worth 311p.

 This represents an increase of 29%.
 However, BP still has a long way to go to hit pre-COV 19 levels, where the shares were priced at around 500p.
 If and when it gets there, this would represent a further increase of 60%.

 2. Royal Dutch Shell – Firm History of Paying Attractive Dividends (LSE)